 - Secretary: Gareth Norris

 - Events Coordinator: Katie Goldrick

 SEASSPAN is governed through its constitution, which outlines the purpose, mission, and protocols for the organization.
 A copy of the constitution is available online.

-Each year the SEAS Student Peer Advisory Network (SEASSPAN) recruits, selects, and trains new mentors for the upcoming year.
-The recruitment process, which includes the application and interview process, begins late in the fall semester and concludes by mid-March.
+Each year SEASSPAN recruits, selects, and trains new peer mentors for the upcoming year.
+The recruitment process begins late in the fall semester and includes an application and an interview.

 - Academic Advising & Services